Friedrich Ebert Foundation and Sarajevo Open Centre

 After successful realization of the Equality Academy in 2015, 2016, 2017 and 2018.
 Friedrich Ebert Foundation and Sarajevo Open Centre are proud to announce a public call for participation on the fifth generation of the Equality Academy – platform for political leadership and space for joint actions of representatives, leaders of political parties and civil society organizations.

 Goals of the Equality Academy are:

 - Strengthening the capacities of political leaders in gender equality area and equality policies of underprivileged groups in Bosnia and Herzegovina, in order to enhance rights of citizens in Bosnia and Herzegovina;

 - Strengthening the cooperation between decision makers and representatives of civil society organizations in BiH.

 - Representatives of Parliaments in cantonal, entity and state level;

-- Members of central party organs of parliament parties in B&H;
+- Members of central party organs of parliamentary parties in B&H;

 Structure of the Equality Academy: